Beinghash/AmazonScraping/README.md

 If the CSV has fewer rows than expected, check the terminal output for errors (e.g., "Could not scrape" or "CAPTCHA detected").
 Increase sleep times in find_product_urls or scrape_amazon (e.g., random.uniform(8.0, 12.0)) to avoid CAPTCHAs.
 Verify selectors in get_product_title, get_product_price, etc., match Amazon’s current HTML structure.

-## CAPTCHA Detected
-Amazon may block requests if scraping is too frequent.
-Increase sleep times or reduce max_pages/max_products.
-Consider using a proxy or headless browser (e.g., Selenium) for advanced use cases.

 ## Example Output